Killing of Chandra Levy: Relationship with Condit

-Controversy surrounding Levy's disappearance drew the attention of the American news media.
+Controversy surrounding Levy's disappearance drew the attention of the American media.
 Condit, a married man who represented the congressional district in which the Levy family resided, at first denied that he had had an affair with her.
 Although police stated that Condit was not a suspect, Levy's family said they felt Condit was being evasive and possibly hiding information about the matter.

 Unidentified police sources alleged that Condit had admitted to an affair with Levy during an interview with law enforcement officers on July 7, 2001.
 Condit described her to police as a vegetarian who avoided drinking and smoking.
-He thought that Levy was going to return to Washington, D.C. after her graduation and was surprised to find out that the lease on her apartment had ended.
+He thought that Levy was going to return to Washington, D.C., after her graduation and was surprised to find out that the lease on her apartment had ended.
 Investigators searched Condit's apartment on July 10.
 They questioned flight attendant Anne Marie Smith, who claimed that Condit told her she did not need to speak to the Federal Bureau of Investigation about his personal life.
 Federal officials began investigating Condit for possible obstruction of justice, as Smith was also involved in an affair with him (she was not acquainted with Levy).
 Upset by leaks to the media, Condit refused to submit to a polygraph test by the D.C. police; his attorney asserted that Condit passed a test administered by a privately hired examiner on July 13.
 He avoided answering direct questions during a televised interview on August 23, with news anchor Connie Chung on the ABC News program Primetime Thursday.
 Intensive coverage continued until news of the September 11 attacks superseded the media's coverage of the Levy case.

 In a nationwide Fox News/Opinion Dynamics poll of 900 registered voters conducted in July 2001, 44 percent of American respondents thought that Condit was involved in Levy's disappearance and 27 percent felt that he should resign.
 Fifty-one percent of the respondents believed that he was acting as if he were guilty; 13 percent felt that he should run again for office.
 A poll sample taken from Condit's congressional district held a more favorable view of Condit.
 On March 5, 2002, Condit lost the Democratic primary election for his Congressional seat to his former aide, then-Assemblyman Dennis Cardoza, with the Levy controversy being cited as a contributing factor.
 He was subpoenaed to appear on April 1, 2002, before a District of Columbia grand jury investigating the disappearance.
-The date was kept a carefully guarded secret to avoid further leaks.
-Condit left Congress at the end of his term on January 3, 2003, after failing to win his re-election bid.
+The date was kept a secret to avoid further leaks.
+Condit left Congress at the end of his term on January 3, 2003.